 When I first came up with the idea for the Tarantula Controversies series, it was with the full intent of keeping these articles as unbiased as possible.
 I spent a lot of time reading through forum responses and hearing what other keepers had to say about the issues so that I could thoroughly present both sides of the arguments.
 Although I reserve this section at the end of each article to give my take on the topic, I tried to keep my final thoughts from being the decisive word on the subject.

 The issue of whether or not tarantulas need water dishes was supposed to be the second topic in the series, however, I’ve repeatedly shied away from it due to my heavy leanings in one direction.
 How could I walk the line on an issue I have very strong feelings about?
-However, a couple recent events, as well as discussions with a different keepers, convinced me that I needed to visit this topic and try to my best to cover both sides.
+However, a couple recent events, as well as discussions with different keepers, convinced me that I needed to visit this topic and to try to do my best to cover both sides.